Did John F Kennedy Serve In The Military

 Following the collision, Kennedy demonstrated remarkable courage and leadership.
 Despite his own injuries, he rallied his surviving crew.
 He helped them cling to the wreckage of PT-109, and when it became clear the wreckage would sink, he made the decision to swim to a nearby island.

 Over the next few days, Kennedy led his crew through treacherous waters, navigating from island to island in search of rescue.
-He personally towed a badly burned crew member, Patrick McMahon, using a strap from McMahon's life jacket, and displayed incredible physical and mental strength.
+Day to day, he personally towed a badly burned crew member, Patrick McMahon, using a strap from McMahon's life jacket, and displayed incredible physical and mental strength.
 His persistence and determination eventually led them to contact with friendly natives, who helped them get a message to Allied forces.

 Kennedy and his crew were eventually rescued, and he was awarded the Navy and Marine Corps Medal for his heroism.
 The citation praised his courage, leadership, and endurance, highlighting his extraordinary bravery in the face of extreme adversity.
 This experience not only solidified his reputation as a leader but also profoundly affected his outlook on life and politics.